SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 * If the measurement value moves into the yellow range, then an alarm of MINOR severity is created.
 If it moves out of the yellow range, the MINOR alarm is cleared.

-The rule uses the following parameter from the device object or data point library:
+The rule uses the following parameter from the device object or Data Point Library:

 * Data Point Library red/yellow range: Red range when the system should create CRITICAL alarms and yellow range when the system should create MINOR alarms.
 Note that the data point should have at least one of red or yellow range configured.